 Be sure to bring a fall jacket and sweater.
 Since some days can still be somewhat warmer during the day, you will also want to pack t-shirts and have a flannel you can layer later on.
 If you are particularly temperature-sensitive, bringing a slightly heavier coat might be recommended, especially if you will be heading into higher elevations or north of Tokyo.

-Tokyo in November is a very beautiful time.
+Tokyo in November is a wonderful time.
 From mid-November to early December, the maple leaves in downtown Tokyo will be turning gorgeous hues of yellow and red.
 It is recommended that everyone visit Tokyo during autumn at least once to take a walk around town and experience the beautiful scenery of autumn.

 ・Thick knit tops, sweaters, jeans, trench coats, overcoats, thick jackets, down jackets